micheleguderzo/micheleguderzo/README.md

 - 📊 **Data analysis**: I enjoy exploring datasets to extract meaningful patterns and provide actionable insights, primarily through academic projects and self-initiated work.
 - 🤖 **Machine learning**: I am deepening my understanding of supervised and unsupervised models, applying them to course-related projects and personal explorations.
 - 🖼️ **Data visualization**: I strive to present data clearly through intuitive and effective visualizations, helping make complex information more accessible.
-- 💻 **Tech**: I am deeply passionate about innovation and technology, continuously exploring new trends and their potential impact.
+- 💻 **Tech**: I am deeply passionate about innovation and technology, continuously learning about new trends and their potential impact.
 - 💸 **Finance**: I have a growing interest in budgeting, finance (both personal and market-related), and investments.

 <!--